poskadesign/django-alt/readme.md

 While on the **0.x** track, this project is subject to rapid development and some changes might break reverse&ndash;compatibility.
 Any contribution or ideas are welcome!

+To see the hot upcoming features, switch to the `dev-1.0` branch.

 ### Author & License
 Vilius Poška.